17-Day Transatlantic Cruise

 Weather

-My favorite seasickness preventative and remedy is the GoPatch.
+My favorite preventative and remedy for seasickness is the GoPatch.
 I have found nothing that works better or is easier to use.
-I know the weather you have during any cruise journey is just the luck of the draw—it’s the weather, right?
-But cruise ships try very hard to keep all passengers comfortable and avoid all bumps in the road whenever possible.
+I know the weather you have during any cruise journey is just the luck of the draw—it’s the weather.
+However, cruise ships try very hard to keep all passengers comfortable and avoid bumps in the road whenever possible.

 What to do on a 17-day transatlantic cruise?

 What did we do for seventeen days?
-Exactly what we wanted to and were utterly catered to by Royal Caribbean the entire time.
+That was exactly what we wanted to do, and we were utterly catered to by Royal Caribbean the entire time.
 These were the most relaxing, peaceful days.

 I spent a lot of time reading, playing cards, watching people, attending theater performances, dining at fine restaurants, having multiple spa treatments, and taking classes here and there.
-But most of all, we got to meet a lot of fascinating people.
+But most of all, we got to meet many fascinating people.

 It has been my experience that some of the most interesting people in the world are on cruise ships, and they all have the best stories to tell.